 2. Travel Should be Challenging

 My personal values when it comes to travel, is that a good trip combines culture, natural beauty, and personal challenge.
-Italy and Croatia, respectively, we the first two of my 2017 trip, and Bosnia was the latter for me.
-It was difficult to journey alone into a country I knew primarily through news reports on its war in the 1990’s, but knowing through research it was a safe destination, I chose to enter a country that was a little uncomfortable and where I would be the “different” or “othered” person.
+Italy and Croatia, respectively, were the first two of my 2017 trip, and Bosnia was the latter for me.
+It was difficult to journey alone into a country I knew primarily through news reports on its war in the 1990’s.
+Knowing, through research, it was a safe destination, I chose to enter a country that was a little uncomfortable and where I would be the “different” or “othered” person.